 My small steps may sound minimal, but two events come to mind here.
 The first is with a friend of mine who’d asked if I wanted to go for lunch and climbing with him on a random Thursday.
 My first thoughts were ‘no, I have work’, and ‘no, that’s almost an entire working day’, and ‘no, I’ll fall too far behind’.
 And honestly, my first answer back to him was exactly that.
 Then I realised what I’d done.
 I was falling into the classic type A trap.
 I sent another message saying ‘screw it, let’s do it’.
 I decided to take the afternoon off, and I felt great.

-The second was with Nathan in Sorrento.
+The second was with a team member in Sorrento.
 It was 4pm on a Monday during an afternoon power session of work when I said to him we should call it a day now and go into town.
 This was a Monday – the supposed busiest day of the week!
 So we shut the laptops down, switched off, and enjoyed the evening.

 The lessons for myself in these two events are in the creation of boundaries, the power of saying no to the demon on my shoulder, and remembering that enjoying time for myself is critical.